Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 .
 ## porPOIse POI Configuration

+Clicking on a POI Title opens up that POI in its configuration page.

 .

 ![UsingPorpoise_StripesCubePOI_800w](images/UsingPorpoise_StripesCubePOI_800w.png)

 ### Explanation:
 You can edit the following properties of a POI:
-* **Title**: Give the POI a title that helps you identify it in the layer's POI list.
+* **Title**: Give the POI a title that will be shown in the layer's POI list.
 * **Lat/Lon**: You can change the absolute latitude and longitude of the POI here, or click and drag the POI's marker in the Google Map.
 Notice that mousing over the marker shows you its name in a pop-up window.
 * **Is visible**: This combo box defines whether the POI is visible.
 If you have a lot of POIs and want to turn off some of them to make it easier to work on the others.
 Just remember to turn it back on!
 * **Absolute altitude**: Doesn't really work.
 It should set the absolute altitude of the POI in meters above sea level, but smartphone GPS does not give good altitude values.
 This will be overruled anyway if Relative location is set.